stakater/stakater-docs/docs/content/sre/tenant-operator/features.md

 ## Remote Dev Namespaces

 Tenant-Operator can be configured to automatically provision a namespace in the cluster for every member of the specific tenant, that will also be pre loaded with any selected templates and consume the same pool of resources from the tenants quota creating safe remote dev namespaces that teams can use as scratch namespace for rapid prototyping and development.
-So, every developer gets a kubernetes-based cloud development environment that feel like working on localhost.
+So, every developer gets a Kubernetes-based cloud development environment that feel like working on localhost.

 ## Templates and Template distribution